 Encouraging Career Exploration: Promoting civil construction as a viable career path can encourage students to explore different career options and broaden their horizons.
 This exposure to different career paths can help them make informed decisions about their future and set them on the way to a fulfilling career.

-Integrating Civil Construction Courses into the Curriculum
+Integrating Civil Construction Courses into the Curriculum with the CCP

 Providing Career Pathway Programs: Providing career pathway programs that integrate coursework with technical training can help prepare students for entry-level jobs in civil construction or provide a foundation for further education and training.
 These programs can also include industry-recognized certifications, like OSHA 10, providing students a competitive edge in the job market or preparing them for a technical trade school or college.
 This also helps companies hire entry-level workers as they will have a strong foundation of knowledge when leaving school.